To see all content, you will need the current version of Adobe Flash Player.

 Click on the icon above to see the special brochure for youth.

-During April and May, the museum will feature pictures of persons from Granite Falls who have been inducted into the Caldwell County Sports Hall of Fame.In September, there will be an exhibit of entries in the musuem photo contest.
+The museum is currently featuring pictures of persons from Granite Falls who have been inducted into the Caldwell County Sports Hall of Fame.In September, there will be an exhibit of entries in the musuem photo contest.
 Click here for more information.

 http://www.magix.com http://www.magix.com http://www.magix.com